schwemmecomics/schwemme-comics/content/comics/095/index.en.md

 Company in storage is always a good thing, to prevent cabin fever.
 To much time alone in there and it is said people get ... eccentric.

 Also, new character!
 Hello Carsten.
 Carsten rocks.
 With and without his band.

-*Is there something happening between Ernestito and Pipilotta?

----